get-convex/ratelimiter/README.md

   sendMessage: { kind: "token bucket", rate: 10, period: MINUTE, capacity: 3 },
 });
 ```

+- You can safely generate multiple instances if you want to define different
+  rates in separate places.

 Use it from a mutation or action: